 Most TCAs do not have the means of constructing look-up tables from their own areas, but PTEs are increasingly able to do so.

 Look-up tables need to be built from data on ENCTS concessionary journeys recorded by smartcard equipment.
 There are other ways in which partial information on journey frequencies can be calculated (e.g. from surveys) but none have the potential for completeness that smartcard data represents.
 Even smartcard data may not be sufficiently complete to give reliable look-up table results if smartcard implementation amongst bus operators is partial, or passenger compliance with smartcard procedures is poor.
 Incomplete capture of data on journeys made by passholders will lead to look-up tables with understated journey frequencies, and the possibility of under-estimated discount factors.
-The potential for the most complete datasets comes when the data covers a large enough area that most of the ENCTS journeys made by residents of the area also make the vast majority of their journeys within that area, nearly all of which are reflected in captured smartcard transactions.
+Datasets will be most complete when the data covers a large enough area that most of the ENCTS journeys made by residents of the area also make the vast majority of their journeys within that area, nearly all of which are reflected in captured smartcard transactions.

 The pace at which bus operators have implemented smartcard-based recording of ENCTS has been slower than expected, but a number of PTEs have now built their own look-up tables, including Centro and Nexus, both of which used datasets that provide about 95% smartcard coverage of concessionary journeys in the respective areas, very similar to the level of completeness offered by the NoWcard data.
 Other PTEs have constructed their own lookup tables, but from less complete datasets.

 [It is inevitable that lookup tables built from less complete datasets will lead to discount factors that are somewhat underestimated, and if applied would therefore lead to the calculation of higher levels of revenue forgone than would probably be justified if a fuller dataset was available.
 However, the practical problems associated with smartcard implementation in some areas could mean that some PTEs may not be able to reliably estimate their own lookup tables for some years.
-It is probable that a systematic relationship between “level of completeness” and the resulting discount factors could be established, which would allow these PTEs to apply lookup tables from their own areas with more confidence than would otherwise be the case. pteg should consider undertaking a modest piece of work to explore this relationship, since it would directly strengthen the negotiating position of some PTEs without access to their own lookup tables, and will help demonstrate the consistency and credibility of the established PTE alternatives to the NoWcard lookup table.]
+It is probable that a systematic relationship between “level of completeness” and the resulting discount factors could be established, which would allow these PTEs to apply lookup tables from their own areas with more confidence than would otherwise be the case.
+UTG should consider undertaking a modest piece of work to explore this relationship, since it would directly strengthen the negotiating position of those PTEs that are without access to their own lookup tables, and will help demonstrate the consistency and credibility of the established PTE alternatives to the NoWcard lookup table.]

-Both the Centro and Nexus datasets demonstrates that concessionary journeys are made much more frequently in these two PTE areas than in the areas from which the default look-up table was built.
-Table 1 summaries the number of journeys that populate the NoWcard and West Midlands look-up tables, the number of passholder-weeks in which at least one journey was made, and the average journeys per week that results.
+Both the Centro and Nexus datasets demonstrates that concessionary journeys are made much more frequently in these two PTE areas than in the areas from which the NoWcard look-up table was built.
+Table 1 summaries the number of journeys that populate the NoWcard, West Midlands and Tyne & Wear look-up tables, the number of passholder-weeks in which at least one journey was made, and the average journeys per week that results.